10 Small Towns in the U.S. That Feel Like You're in a Hallmark Movie

 According to Phan, this quaint town is especially picturesque in the fall.
 "Book a St. Croix River Cruise for a romantic ride down the river, viewing the fantastic fall colors over brunch or wine tasting featuring vineyards of the St. Croix," she offers.
 "For those who prefer land, get swept up in Stillwater with beautiful views of the fall colors and the St. Croix River by walking across Stillwater's historic lift bridge to Wisconsin."

-Hallmark movies almost always feature a small, welcoming community where the heroine can escape the hustle and bustle of the big city she hails from.
+Hallmark movies almost always feature a small, welcoming community where the heroine can escape busy big city she hails from.
 That's exactly the kind of feeling you'll have when visiting Shipshewana, Indiana, according to Kim Parizek, of Boutique Travel Advisors.

 "You don't have to be in Shipshewana too long before you realize the locals subscribe to a different set of worldly values," Parizek says.
 "When you arrive in the rural area, you will pass the Amish in their buggies, sharing the same roads with cars.
 You will park in a parking lot next to horses attached to wagons waiting for their owners to return."